codingwithnsh/MEDICS/README.md

 - [ ] Implement cloud storage for data

 ## 12. License
-This project is licensed under the MIT License.
+This project is licensed.
 See the [LICENSE](LICENSE) file for more details.

 ## 13. Contact
 For any inquiries, please contact: